 Conference and business:

 A business centre can be found in the transit hall on the ground floor of the terminal.
 International direct dialling, fax machines and photocopiers are available.
-In addition, there are four business and first-class lounges at Colombo Bandaranaike International Airport.
+In addition, there are three business and first-class lounges at Colombo Bandaranaike International Airport.
 Meeting facilities are available at the nearby Gateway Airport Garden hotel (tel: +94 11 544 0000; www.thegatewayhotels.com).

 Special assistance for wheelchair users and passengers travelling for medical reasons is available.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.

-Several car hire companies, including Europcar, Sixt, and several local operators, are represented at Colombo Bandaranaike International Airport.
+Several car hire companies, including Alamo, Avis, Europcar, Sixt, and several local operators, are represented at Colombo Bandaranaike International Airport.
 Some cars come with a driver as standard.
 Car rental counters are situated in Arrivals.